zzAzz/Archon/README.md

 1. Set up the database:
    - Execute `utils/site_pages.sql` in your Supabase SQL Editor
    - This creates tables and enables vector similarity search
+   - See the Database Setup section for more details

 2. Crawl documentation:
 ```bash